libvips/libvips/doc/using-the-cli.md

 ```

 You may need the quotes to stop your shell breaking the argument at
-the spaces. [func@bandjoin] needs an array of input images to
+the spaces. [func@Image.bandjoin] needs an array of input images to
 join, run it like this:

 ```bash